pdolezal/net.yetamine.lang/README.md

 * Trivalent logic value type `Trivalent`.
 * Simple fix-sized containers like `Tuple2` and `Tuple3`.
+* An unmodifiable view of a byte sequence, `ByteSequence`, to represent binary constants.
 * A mutable `Box` for objects, which is useful for accumulators and for "out" method parameters.
 * Companions for `Optional`: `Choice` and `Single`. `Traversing` is notable as well.
 * Fluent collection interfaces and adapters to make some operations a bit easier.